Unity-Billal-mesloub/neovim/README.md

 License
 -------

-Neovim contributions since [b17d96][license-commit] are licensed under the Apache 2.0 license license, except for contributions copied from Vim (identified by the `vim-patch` token).
+Neovim contributions since [license-commit] are licensed under the mit license, except for contributions copied from Vim (identified by the `vim-patch` token).
 See [LICENSE.txt](./LICENSE.txt) for details.

 [license-commit]: https://github.com/Unity-Billal-mesloub/neovim/commit/b17d9691a24099c9210289f16afb1a498a89d803